 We all know that Chrome, Firefox, and other browsers have numerous extensions designed to make surfing the net easier and more enjoyable.
 Copy Plain Text 2 is there for Firefox users.
 It will allow you to copy any text without formatting.
 Add it to the browser and set it up to your preferences to cut down on your formatting time.

 The Chrome extension is called Copy as plain text, and it works like the FireFox version.
 However, it doesn’t have any shortcuts, which can be a problem if you copy a lot of pages.

 Mac and Linux Users

-Stripping the formatting the copied text is possible on Mac and Linux too, but the process is a little different.
+When stripping the formatting, the copied text is possible on Mac and Linux too, but the process is a little different.

-- Press Shift+Option+Command+V together to paste the copied text without changing the format.
+- Press Shift+Option+Command+V together to paste the text without changing the font.

-- Use TextEdit (Mac’s version of Notepad) to cope and paste your text in the basic form.
+- Use TextEdit (Mac’s version of Notepad) to copy and paste your text in the basic form (default app font).
 Choose “Format>Make Plain Text”, or hold Command+Shift+T to paste it directly.

 The latest Linux versions allow you to paste text without formatting by pressing “ctrl + shift + V” or “ctrl + V,” depending one the application.
 Paste the text into Linux’s Text Editor (using ctrl + V) or something like Gedit (using ctrl + shift + V), and it will strip the text of all formatting, similar to what Notepad does on Windows.